TBC Classic Mage Weapons Guide

 Contrary to World of Warcraft Classic, TBC offers a broader variety of useful daggers for Mages, ranging from pre-BiS level Daggers like Runesong Dagger Icon Runesong Dagger, to BiS weapons, such as Nathrezim Mindblade Icon Nathrezim Mindblade.

-There are several great DPS (Talisman of Kalecgos Icon Talisman of Kalecgos) Off-Hands available for Mages.
+There are several great DPS Off-Hands available for Mages, such as the Talisman of Kalecgos Icon Talisman of Kalecgos.

 Throughout all of TBC, Swords are usually the best weapons Mages can get, if combined with a proper Off-Hand.
 They can be pre-raid BiS, such as Greatsword of Horrid Dreams Icon Greatsword of Horrid Dreams and raid BiS, such as Bloodmaw Magus-Blade Icon Bloodmaw Magus-Blade.